25 Ways to Save on Gas while Camping

 Take Fewer Vehicles

-A lot of families take several vehicles out to the campground.
-Even if it means you do not get out to the campground as early, waiting until everyone is ready to go and in one vehicle will save money.
+Many families take several vehicles to the campground.
+Even if it means you don’t get to the campground as early, waiting until everyone is ready to go and traveling in one vehicle will save you money.

 Use Efficient Routes